SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification: Introduction

 \section{Introduction}

-The rapid development of autonomous driving technology is reshaping modern transportation systems.
-During the transition period, Human-Driven Vehicles (HDVs) and Autonomous Vehicles (AVs) coexist and form mixed traffic flow.
-This human-machine co-driving traffic pattern raises new research needs to better understand the difference between the driving behavior of AVs and HDVs.
-Existing research shows that the penetration rate of AVs affects the conflict rate, Time-to-Collision (TTC) metrics, and merging efficiency in mixed traffic flow \cite{b1}.
-At the microscopic level, human drivers exhibit different behavioral characteristics when following AVs, including significant changes in time headway and acceleration patterns \cite{b2,b3}.
-These differences not only affect the stability and safety of local traffic flow but may also impact the broader traffic system through traffic wave propagation.
-Therefore, understanding and identifying the behavioral characteristics of AVs is crucial for traffic safety assessment, intelligent traffic management, policy making, and enhancing public acceptance.
+\IEEEPARstart{T}{he} rapid development of autonomous driving technology is reshaping modern transportation systems.
+Meanwhile, the growing deployment of robotaxi fleets, including those operated by Waymo, Tesla and Zoox, has accelerated the integration of Autonomous Vehicles (AVs) into ordinary urban traffic, forming mixed traffic flow \cite{zhao2025robotaxis}.
+In many cases, AVs no longer present strongly distinguishable external appearances relative to Human-Driven Vehicles (HDVs), thereby increasing the difficulty of recognizing AVs based solely on visual cues and underscoring the need to identify them through behavioral characteristics \cite{li2026characteristics}.
+Existing research shows that AV penetration rate can significantly influence traffic dynamics in mixed traffic environments, for example, affecting conflict rate \cite{b1}, Time-To-Collision (TTC) metrics \cite{wang2025hlcg}, and merging efficiency \cite{wang2024research} in mixed traffic flow.
+At the microscopic level, evidence indicates that human drivers adjust their driving strategies when following AVs, resulting in observable changes in time headway, acceleration patterns, and lane-changing behavior \cite{b2,b3}.
+These behavioral differences not only affect the stability and safety of local traffic flow but may also impact the broader traffic system through traffic wave propagation.
+Therefore, understanding and identifying the behavioral characteristics of AVs is crucial for traffic safety assessment, intelligent traffic management, regulatory policy development, and enhancing public acceptance of autonomous driving technologies.